March 29, 2019, at 11:59 p.m. CDT

 • On the first page, in the upper left-hand corner, include your name and address.
 Put the title 1/3 of the way down the page, skip a line, and begin the story.

-• Every other page should include a header in the upper right-hand corner with your last name and the page number.
+• Each following page should include a header in the upper right-hand corner with your last name and the page number.

 • Original Content